In March 2020, our lives changed forever. The coronavirus hit some businesses and gave an unexpected boost to others.

 Here are some examples of fresh approaches taken by ecommerce businesses during the pandemic:

 Ecommerce is not beyond working from home.
 Of course, not every job can be done remotely but try to keep your employees as safe as possible.
+If you want prevent employee disputes, you can learn more here.
 Sending your customer service and marketing guys home is a good start.
 Help them with tech setup and software tools they need to do their job properly.
+You can also add some great tables like this good quality desk in Singapore.

 Another idea to steal from brands like UNTUCKit is to retrain your sales associates from physical stores to help customers on your website.